LOCAL-pic-Nathan-Hale-High-School-Principal-Dr-William-Jackson-III-copy

 The Margaret Covey Excellence in Teaching Award

 The Margaret Covey Excellence in Teaching Award is given annually to a Seattle Public Schools librarian that exemplifies the qualities and values that distinguished Margaret Covey’s teaching career.
-A stipend accompanies each award, and it can be used at the librarian’s discretion.
 This award honors Mrs. Margaret Covey, who was a passionate and outstanding teacher in the Seattle Public Schools for over 30 years.
-See Margaret Covey Excellence in Teaching Award recipients here!
+A grant of $1,000 accompanies the award and can be used at the librarian’s discretion.